MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d7--efs-fatal-error.md

 ---
 title: Bug Check 0x1D7 EFS_FATAL_ERROR
 description: The EFS_FATAL_ERROR bug check has a value of 0x000001D7.
-It indicates that an EFS error condition has occured such that cannot be handled without data loss or data corruption.
+It indicates that an EFS error condition has occurred such that cannot be handled without data loss or data corruption.
 keywords: ["Bug Check 0x1D7 EFS_FATAL_ERROR", "EFS_FATAL_ERROR"]
 ms.date: 01/22/2019
 topic_type: